adfresca/sdk-ios/README.md

 As [SDK Installation](#installation) describes, SDK uses [IFA(Identifier For Advertisers)](https://developer.apple.com/library/ios/documentation/AdSupport/Reference/ASIdentifierManager_Ref/ASIdentifierManager.html#jumpTo_3) value to distinguish the user's device if you add AdSupport.framework.
 In other hands, SDK uses [IFV(Identifier For Vendor)](https://developer.apple.com/library/ios/documentation/uikit/reference/UIDevice_Class/Reference/UIDevice.html#jumpTo_7) value to distinguish user's device if you do not add AdSupport.framework.

-If you are adding the framework or remove it while you're updating your app which already exists in the app store.
-The following issues may happen to you.
+If you are adding the framework or remove it while you're updating your app which already exists in the app store, the following issues may occur.

 1. When you are going to remove the framework that already used:
   - AD fresca serve will automatically migrate your users' identifier to IFV since we already know both IFA and IFV values.
 There won't be any issue.
 (The migration is only available with SDK version higher than 1.3.3)